 If this is starting to sound like a lot of work, you don’t have to do it yourself.
 Follow this link to find a list of licensed Mold Removal Specialists in your area.
 They’ll give you a free estimate and some tips in case you do decide to handle the job on your own.

 The first step of mold removing is to scrub the area with soap and water.
 Scrub the surrounding area, too, not just the visible mold; sometimes small amounts of mold cannot be seen but if left alone, they will grow and spread.
 After scrubbing the area with soap and water, scrub it again with a disinfectant designed to kill mold.
 You can find such disinfectants at most hardware or home improvement stores.

 When you feel confident you’ve removed all the mold, dry the area thoroughly.
 Moisture allows mold to regrow.

-Because mold spores easily become airborne, they can easily get inside air ducts and heating vents.
+Because mold spores easily become airborne, they can easily get inside air ducts and heating vents (see picture).
 Then every time you turn on your heat or central air conditioning, mold spores blow all over the house.
 It’s imperative to clean out the air ducts as soon as possible, but very difficult to do if you don’t have special training and equipment.